If you saw the size of the blessing coming, you would understand the magnitude of the battle you are fighting

 However, I didn’t have enough money to complete my course, but I felt that working with people in a deeply connected, meaningful and exploratory way was what I wanted to do.
 Intuitively I had a feeling I would come back to this in my mid-forties and…

 15 years later (mid-forties…) and I left my role as the Chief Financial Officer (CFO) of Sony Pictures Television’s TV channels business for Europe, Middle East and Africa.
-I had also created a London property portfolio business which I continue to own and manage.
+I had also created a property business which I continue to own and manage.

 We must let go of the life we have planned, so as to accept the one that is waiting for us